alebarp/alebarp.github.io/_pages/talks.md

 Theory and Methods Challenge Fortnights
 ======
-* I won the call for the [Theory and Methods Challenge Fortnights](https://www.turing.ac.uk/research/theory-and-method-challenge-fortnights), and will organise a two-week intensive challenge on the geometry of data representations
+* I won the call for the [Theory and Methods Challenge Fortnights](https://www.turing.ac.uk/research/theory-and-method-challenge-fortnights), which provides funding to organise a two-week intensive challenge on the geometry of data representations

 Topology and Geometry for Data interest group
 ======